DanmealWork/danmealwork.github.io/showcase/drag-coefficient-of-ahmed-body-across-multiple-reynolds-numbers.md

 ---

 # Overview
-**Coming soon**: Results for the flow at varying Reynolds numbers and improvements to reduce the drag coefficient.

 This section presents CFD simulations performed on an Ahmed body with a rear slant angle of 25 degrees.
 The objectives were to accurately model flow over an Ahmed body at various Reynolds numbers and to explore potential improvements for reducing the drag coefficients.
 Initially, the results of the mesh-independent study and preceding simulations are presented, followed by discussions regarding the processes/decisions made throughout the project, challenges faced while running the simulations, and so on.

 Work on the Ahmed body simulations began by estimating the approximate number of cells required, balancing both the accuracy of results and computation time.
 The mesh-independent study was carried out at a speed of 40m/s (Reynolds number of 2.784 million), with data from [1] indicating a target drag coefficient of around 0.299.